vsellappa/HDF-Workshop/README.md

 ![Image](https://raw.githubusercontent.com/dhananjaymehta/HDF-Workshop/master/img/jsonpath.png)

+  Note the change in the value of Destination property to ```flowfile-attribute```

   The properties to add are:

     ```
     event.name      $.event.event_name
     event.url       $.event.event_url